r7kamura/rspec-request_describer/README.md

     it { should == 404 }
   end

-  # Testing the response body as well as the status code.
+  # You can access the response of your last HTTP request.
   context "with valid ID" do
     it "returns a user" do
       should == 200